How Does Online Identity Verification Work?

 ID Verification supports a variety of use cases

 By using digital identity verification, combined with a robust set of controls, organizations provide a smoother and more consistent experience for employees, customers and staff.
-This technology helps make it possible to support a number of potential use cases, including the onboarding of new employees working remotely.
-HR professionals can quickly and easily capture the new employee’s electronic signatures on I-9 forms and W-4 tax forms, and validate their government issued IDs digitally.
+This technology helps make it possible to support a number of potential use cases.

-ID Verification also helps minimize risk in financial services for common transactions like new account opening, wire transfer agreements and loan or mortgage application processing, by providing higher signer assurance and helping facilitate compliance with banking regulations such as Know Your Customer (KYC) and Anti-Money Laundering (AML).
+ID Verification helps minimize risk in financial services for common transactions like account opening, wire transfer agreements and loan funding by providing higher signer assurance and helping facilitate compliance with banking regulations such as Know Your Customer (KYC) and Anti-Money Laundering (AML).

 Other occasions where more thorough identity verification may be advantageous include: